 College 99 is a course designation that permits a student in the College to undertake independent study with a faculty member of the University outside of the School of Arts and Sciences.
+A student should consider applying for College 99 only if his or her interests cannot be accommodated through regular or independent study within a department in the School of Arts and Sciences, and only after preparatory course work has been done.

-• The student must produce an academic paper in connection with the study.
+- The student must produce an academic paper in connection with the study.
 A copy of the paper with a recommended evaluation by the sponsor must be submitted to the Committee on Individualized Study.
-The committee will assign the final grade.

-- Only 1 c.u. of College 99 will be allowed per semester. - Only 2 c.u. total of College 99 may be counted toward the Bachelor of Arts degree.
-If a second unit of credit is requested for the same project, a formal letter requesting the second credit unit must be submitted by the deadline.
-Some written work completed during the first semester of the independent study project, normally the term paper, must be made available to the Committee on Individualized Study before a second credit unit will be considered.
+The committee will assign the final grade. - Only 1 c.u. of College 99 will be allowed per semester. - Only 2 c.u. total of College 99 may be counted toward the Bachelor of Arts degree.
+If a second unit of credit is requested for the same project, a formal letter requesting the second course unit must be submitted by the deadline.
+Some written work completed during the first semester of the independent study project, normally the term paper, must be made available to the Committee on Individualized Study before a second course unit will be considered.